 - Our voices - raising the voices of people aged 60+ to ensure they have a say in issues that affect them.

 We serve people in Camden, 60 years and over, on low incomes, who live on their own, are socially isolated or who may be living with a long-term health condition or disability.
-Activities include weekly socials, computer classes, craft, signing, chair-based excecises and health talks.
+Activities include weekly socials, Art, craft, drama, Ukulele music, choir, cycling, dance, tai chi, yoga, chair-based exercises, health talks and much more.
 Our members also benefit from reduced priced events, tea dances and coach trips.
-We work closely with the West Euston Time Bank (a sister organisation and charity) that has members of all ages, backgrounds and ethnic origins.

 We are a confidential listening, support and practical information service for students in London and Open University.
 You can talk to us about anything – big or small – in complete confidence.
 We won’t judge you or tell you how to run your life: we’ll simply listen to whatever is on your mind.